Painless conventional laser root treatment

 If the pain persists for several days, see your dentist!

 If the pain is still significant, it is possible that the inflammation has spread to the jawbone and inflamed it as well.
-This is also indicated by pain in the jawbone or swelling of the face.
+This is also indicated by pain in the jawbone or the swelling of the face.

 It may also happen that there is no inflammation anymore, but we still feel pain.
 In this case, we are talking about phantom pain, there is nothing more to do with it, which will go away in a few days.